 From the Classroom to the Coal Face

-An Interview with Clinical Partnerships Programme Manager, Jackie Dolan, by Eimear Doyle.
+An Interview with Senior Manager of Clinical Programmes, Jackie Dolan, by Eimear Doyle.

 I talked to Jackie Dolan about her transition from research in university to GMI, from working at her own pace on a linear plane to participating in a collaborative project.
 The challenges.
 The pitfalls.
 The rewards.